dingo-actual/om/CONTRIBUTING.md

 ### Suggesting Enhancements

-We're always looking for ways to improve [Project Name].
-If you have an idea for an enhancement, please open an issue on our [GitHub Issues page](https://github.com/[username]/[repository]/issues) with the following information:
+We're always looking for ways to improve Om LLM.
+If you have an idea for an enhancement, please open an issue on our [GitHub Issues page](https://github.com/dingo-actual/om/issues) with the following information:

 - A clear, descriptive title
 - A detailed description of the proposed enhancement